makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 "It's been ages," Malina laughed, opening the door further.
 "Days, even.
 Come on in, dinner's already ready, so no need to prep anything."

-She followed after Malina, slipping into the entryway and closing the door behind her.
+She followed after Malina, slipping into the entryway, swishing her tail out of the way, and closing the door behind her.

 Malina's place is bright and spacious.
 A simple place, clean and orderly, the room was larger than she would've expected, though perhaps that was due in part to the way the kitchen was an open corner of the room.
 Kitchen, dining room, and living room provided a veritable landscape of a room.